Exawind/amr-wind/docs/sphinx/user/inputs_Boundary_conditions.rst

 The outflow values will be automatically replaced by a value from the interior cell to enforce the Neumann type behavior.
 See the ``freestream_godunov_inout`` test for an example that uses the TwoLayer UDF.
-This test involves two "layers" of the flow in the z-direction, with opposite directions.
+This test involves two z-layers of the flow along opposite x-directions.
 The input file options are copied here::

-  geometry.is_periodic    =   0   1   0   # Periodicity x y z (0/1)
+  geometry.is_periodic  =  0   1   0   # Periodic in y

   # Boundary conditions
   TwoLayer.bottom_vel   = -1.0 0.0 0.0